 Get Task & Purpose in your inbox

-Editor's note: This article by Jim Absher originally appeared on Military.com, a leading source of news for the military and veteran community.
+Editor's Note: This article by Heather Sweeney originally appeared on Military.com, a leading source of news for the military and veteran community.

 The following is a list of Veterans Day discounts at restaurants for 2019.
 Visit often as the list is now being updated as new discounts come in.

 All of the discounts have been confirmed, either through press release or direct communication with the company.
 Check out all the other discounts being offered this Veterans Day.